 Given all of the other dangerous behaviors behind the wheel that are typically associated with dangerous automobile drivers, such as road rage, inexperience, or intoxication, it may come as a surprise to some that distracted driving is what makes millennials the most dangerous.
 Sadly, many people still don’t realize just how dangerous distracted driving is.

 As we’ve discussed on this blog before, distracted driving can drastically reduce a driver’s reaction time, causing them to get into auto accidents, hit pedestrians, or run themselves off the road.
 People don’t realize just how long it takes them to actually read a text, write a response, and send it.

 Some think that talking on the phone is less distracting, but they’d be mistaken.
 To drive safely, it’s advised that drivers avoid all distractions and focus on the act of driving.

 Contact an Experienced Auto Accident Attorney

-If you’ve been involved in an automobile accident with a driver who was distracted by their cell phone or smartphone, speeding, or running a red light, don’t hesitate.
-Contact an experienced auto accident attorney at Nelson MacNeil Rayfield right away.
+If you’ve been involved in an accident with a dangerous automobile driver, don’t hesitate to contact an experienced auto accident attorney at Nelson MacNeil Rayfield.
 With over 70 years of collective experience, we can answer any questions you may have during the course of a free consultation.